Latest Industry Events

 THE NEW CRTx® Index Portal is a state-of-the-art index analytics platform powered by MF & Co’s proprietary Hyper Neural AI™ and the firm’s Configurator Cube™ process to provide the most innovative index insights, all at virtually the speed of thought.

-CRTx® and RSKFREx™ Index Suites Now on Refinitiv
+CRTx® and RSKFREx™ Index Suites on London Stock Exchange (LSEG) Data

-The CRTx® (Credit Risk Transfer Return Tracking Index) suite, including daily historical index levels, periodic returns, and month-end rebalancing risk/reward metrics, and the new RSKFREx™ Index and Rate suite, are now available on Refinitiv™ (a London Stock Exchange Group company) fixed income data products, including the Eikon terminal and the DataScope Select data delivery platform:
+The CRTx® (Credit Risk Transfer Return Tracking Index) suite, including daily historical index levels, periodic returns, and month-end rebalancing risk/reward metrics, and the new RSKFREx™ Index and Rate suite, are now available on the London Stock Exchange Group (LSEG) fixed income data products, including the Eikon/Workspace terminal and the DataScope Select data delivery platform:

 Market Musings